 This template creates one NSG for Teradata Data Mover during the deployment process.
 All ports to the NSG are opened automatically after completing this procedure.
-For information on which ports are opened, see Network Security Groups and Ports.

 If you want to use public IP addresses, you must create the public IP addresses after the VMs are created and adjust the NSG rules to accept connections using public IP addresses.

 If the interface times out while performing the steps in this procedure, return to the previous blade and click OK again so you can continue where you left off.